ubuntu/WSL/docs/tutorials/cloud-init.md

 > You can be sure about that path by running `echo $env:USERPROFILE` in PowerShell.

-Inside your Windows user home directory, create a new folder named `.cloud-init` (notice the `.` à la Linux configuration directories), and inside it create a new empty file named `Ubuntu-Preview.user-data`.
-That file name must match the name of the distro instance that will create in the next step.
+Inside your Windows user home directory, create a new folder named `.cloud-init` (notice the `.` à la Linux configuration directories), and inside the new directory, create an empty file named `Ubuntu-Preview.user-data`.
+That file name must match the name of the distro instance that will be created in the next step.

 Open that file with your text editor of choice (`notepad.exe` is just fine) and paste in the following contents: